danjamker/TransportAPI/README.md

 var TransportAPI = require('TransportAPI');
  ```

  Instantiate an instance of TransposrtAPI.
-You'll need to provide options specifying your forecast.io API Key and API ID.
+You'll need to provide options specifying your api key and app ID from transportAPI

 ```
 var options = {